VeraZab/elt-template/README.md

 ## To do:

+- Use Prefect Orion
+- Make a startup.sh script to reduce startup steps
+- Experiment with Docker and running all this in a container
 - Make prefect agent run on CloudRun, and use Artifact Registry for the Docker Image that will run Prefect Agent
-- Use env vars in Terraform files
-- Quite a bit of steps here to setup, see what I can automate more